How much is enough?

 "The way you feel about money is highly uncorrelated with the amount that you have," Sethi says.

-Travis and Natalie are the quintessential example: On paper, they have more than enough but don't feel they do, so they continue to sock away nearly a third of Travis' income rather than use some of it to live their rich life today.
+You only need to look at Travis and Natalie to understand what Sethi means here.
+On paper, the couple has more than enough.
+But they don't feel like they do, so they continue to sock away nearly a third of Travis' income rather than use some of it to live their rich life today.

 "When it comes to money, we stop listening to our intuition and start thinking, ‘First I'll invest, later I'll enjoy it,’" Sethi says, but notes this is the wrong way to look at it.
 You don't know what “later” will bring, for starters.
 You or your spouse could get sick.
 Or you may need to help care for aging loved ones.